EMI Filter Basics

 - Appliances and washing machines: White goods EMI filters suppress electromagnetic noise for a variety of home appliances from washing machines to treadmills.
 These filters ensure devices meet electromagnetic compatibility regulations and help protect them from EMI damage that can impact their performance.

 - Single-phase: Single-phase EMI filters are effective for smaller equipment, such as home appliances and electronics, as well as industrial applications, such as food service equipment, power supplies and telecommunications.
-Single-phase EMI filters can also be compatible with fitness equipment and motor controls.
+A single-phase EMI filter can also be compatible with fitness equipment and motor controls.

 - Three-phase: For more stringent EMI suppression, three-phase EMI filters can block higher levels of noise through a three-stage filtering system.
 Three-phase EMI filters are for use in high-power applications such as industrial machinery and motors, medical equipment, test equipment and industrial tools.